Table of Contents

 As the name says, benign paroxysmal positional vertigo is a benign type of vertigo, so symptoms disappear on their own after a few months.
 Should symptoms persist, possible interventions include the repositioning maneuvers Epley or Semont.
 The objective is to reposition otoliths from the semicircular canal back into the utricle.
 The patient’s head is moved helically so that particles can be removed by the flow from the semicircular canal toward the side that is opposed to the cupula.

-Afterward, the patient must sleep in a seated position for 3 days in order to avoid irritation of the posterior semicircular canal.
+Afterward, the patient must sleep in a seated position for three days in order to avoid irritation of the posterior semicircular canal.
 The treatment is normally very efficient.
-In the rare case that a patient does not respond but needs a sense of balance for work (e.g., a roofer), another treatment option is a surgery to deactivate the posterior semicircular canal.
+In the rare case that a patient does not respond but needs a sense of balance for work, another treatment option is surgery to deactivate the posterior semicircular canal.

 The attacks of vertigo stem from a rupture of the Reissner membrane, which separates the endolymph from the perilymph, resulting in a mixture of endolymph and perilymph, with a changed ion concentration.